jacek99/maven-python-mojos/maven-python-mojos/maven-bdd-plugin/README.rst

 http://lettuce.it/

-Lettuce is a stand-alone uni testing framework for Python.nose Not as extensive as Nose/Freshen at this point.
+Lettuce is a stand-alone unit BDD framework for Python.

 Installation (on Ubuntu):
 ::